docmost/docs/docs/self-hosting/installation/index.md

 The `APP_URL` should be replaced with your chosen domain.
 E.g. `https://example.com` or `https://docmost.example.com`.

-The `APP_SECRET` value must be replaced with a long random secret key.
+The `APP_SECRET` value must be replaced with a long random secret key (32 characters minimum).
 You can generate the secret with `openssl rand -hex 32`.
 If you leave the default value, the app will fail to start.

 Replace `STRONG_DB_PASSWORD` in the `POSTGRES_PASSWORD` environment variable with a secure password.